citp/privacy-policy-historical/n/nu/num/numericacu.com.md

 Our online financial services are not designed for or directed toward children.
 We do not knowingly solicit or collect data from children and we do not knowingly market to children online.
 We recognize that protecting children's identities and online privacy is important and that responsibility rests with us and with parents.

 Privacy Policy Inquiries
-If you have any questions about our privacy practices, contact us by calling (509) 535-7613 or 1-800-433-1837, by sending us an email at [NCUMemberService@numericacu.com](mailto:NCUMemberService@numericacu.com "Email Numerica"), or writing to us at Numerica Credit Union, P.O.
-Box 6011, Spokane, WA 99217.
+If you have any questions about our privacy practices, contact us by calling (509) 535-7613 or 1-800-433-1837, by logging on to our website, [www.numericacu.com](http://www.numericacu.com/index.html) and sending us an email or writing to us at:

-Back to top
+Numerica Credit Union
+P.O.
+Box 6011
+Spokane, WA 99217.